On the J-model all wires are connected with individual connectors as shown in the diagram below.

 The STL file of the part can be downloaded for free for anyone:

 This post will be updated with the result of the ABS flexible resin print when it’s done.
 The same if I do a rubber resin print of the part.
+The ones I made worked fine, but as mention above they all looked fragile and some broke when mounted into the frame.

 New updates: The file above is now updated to V2 release and will fit better into the frame.
 The new printed part using ABS like resin was also much better.

-According the the parts manual it looks like the wiring harness should be installed on the right side of the bike, or… not, right side must be wrong.
+According the the parts manual it looks like the wiring harness should be installed on the right side of the bike, orβ¦ not, right side must be wrong.
 I’m told it right is right, but based on feedback with images I have only got photos from GT380 owners with the wiring harness on the left side of the frame, and it’s the same on my GT750 too.
 The drawing above must a guidance of how the wiring are connected, not which side it’s fitted.

 Based on photos I have got I have some idea about how it should be done.
 Some advice can also be found on YouTube, but you can’t trust them.
 Some might be right and some are wrong, and others are horrible wrong.